MINUTES OF THE MEETING OF THE ENVIRONMENT COMMITTEE

 4/ Minutes of the Previous Meeting:

-RESOLVED: That the Minutes of the Environment Committee, held on the 20th November, 2012 as previously circulated, be confirmed and signed as a true record of the business transacted.
+RESOLVED: That the Minutes of the Environment Committee, held on the 29th January, 2013, as previously circulated, be confirmed and signed as a true record of the business transacted, with the following alterations:

 PROPOSED: G.Clark SECONDED: M.J.Sheppard Vote: All in favour.

 5/ Progress arising from previous Minutes: